Tiphereth-A/Tiphereth-A.github.io/source/_posts/katex-support-table.md

 <!-- more -->

 This is a list of TeX functions, sorted alphabetically.
 This list includes functions that KaTeX supports and some that it doesn't support.
-There is a similar page, with functions {% post_link katex-support-functions "sorted by type" %}.
+There is a similar page, with functions {% post_link katex-supported-functions "sorted by type" %}.

 If you know the shape of a character, but not its name, [Detexify](https://detexify.kirelabs.org/classify.html) can help.